bradmontgomery/echyo/README.md

 Usage
 -----

-This app requires a Twitter App Key and OAuth tokens, which it will read from the following environment variables:
+This app requires some environment variables containing you Twitter App Key and OAuth tokens:

 * `TWITTER_APP_KEY`
 * `TWITTER_APP_SECRET`
 * `TWITTER_OAUTH_TOKEN`
 * `TWITTER_OAUTH_TOKEN_SECRET`

+As well as your Yo Token:

+* `YO_TOKEN`

-I stick these in `~/.twitter`, and run `source ~/.twitter` prior to running the filter.
+I stick these in `~/.twitter` and `~/.yo`, and source them prior to running the app.
 Example usage:

-    $ source ~/.twitter && python yoply/main.py
+    $ source ~/.twitter && source ~/.yo && python yoply/main.py

 That's it.